 Finding the perfect sound is not an easy task.
-The most important thing is to have the desired sound in mind even before you start working and know what effects to use, when and where to apply to get best results.
+The most important thing is to have the desired sound in mind even before you start working and know what effects to use, when, and where to apply to get the best results.

-If a sound isn’t filling out the frequency spectrum as much as you’d like, consider duplicating its track and pitch-shifting the audio up or down an octave as appropriate.
-This can be especially useful for creating atmospheric vocal effects, or to help give weight to acoustic bass sounds playing in higher keys.
+If a sound isn’t filling out the frequency spectrum as much as you’d like, consider duplicating the track and pitch-shifting the audio up or down an octave as appropriate.
+This can be especially useful for creating atmospheric vocal effects or to help give weight to acoustic bass sounds playing in higher keys.

 If you’re struggling to give a sound the full frequency range impact you desire, consider adding a burst of noise at the start of it.
 This can either drop in volume rapidly or be filtered out with an envelope.
 This technique works well with snares that have a solid impact but don’t really sizzle in the highs.
 Be sure to EQ out any lows that interfere with the main snare’s impact.

 Gate effects, while intended as a mixing tool, also have their uses in sound design.
-For instance, if a sound has a reverb tail you don’t like , you can use a gate plugin to silence it.
-Set the gate’s Threshold fairly high so only the wet signal passes through, then add your own reverb after the gate to replace the lost tail with one of your own design.
+For instance, if a sound has a reverb tail you don’t like, you can use a gate plugin to silence it.
+Set the gate’s Threshold fairly high so only the wet signal passes through, then add your own reverb effect after the gate to replace the lost tail with one of your own reverb settings.

 If you’ve got a sound with the right character but no weight, use a visual analysis plugin such as our own Spiral CM or your DAW’s audio-to-MIDI capabilities to discern its root note.
 Now use a sub or other beefy synth sound to play that note or the same note at a lower octave.
 Some fine-tuning of the synth’s amplitude envelope may be necessary to ensure that it sits naturally with the original sound.